 BACnet’s special because it’s a vendor-neutral standard.
-In the days before BACnet era (BBE), protocols were proprietary.
-Having devices from many different vendors in a single building was impossible, because those devices couldn’t communicate with each other at all: they just didn’t speak the same “language.”
+In the days before the BACnet era (BBE), protocols were proprietary.
+Having devices from many different vendors in a single building was impossible because those devices couldn’t communicate with each other at all: they didn’t speak the same “language.”

 Learn more about the history of BACnet in our whitepaper, “Why should you invest in BACnet?”